 Modeling our imperfections

 Condemning ourselves for imperfections can easily lead to a perfectionist mindset.
-This mindset, characterized by striving for flawlessness and unrealistic perfection, can be impressed on our kids, and with it an unwillingness to take risks, express creativity, stress, and depression.
+This mindset, characterized by striving for flawlessness and unrealistic perfection, can be impressed on our kids, and with it an unwillingness to take risks, express creativity, and can bring on stress, and depression.

-If we don’t model for our children that it’s normal to have faults, and instead only present them with an image of perfection, they, too, could fall into a perfectionist mindset.
+If we don’t normalize imperfections for our kids, and instead only present them with an image of perfection, they, too, could fall into a perfectionist mindset.

 In order to raise children who are resilient, embrace challenges, and have a positive sense of self, we need to help them view their mistakes and imperfections as opportunities to grow and learn.